davidgiga1993/mixing-station-docs/docs/sends-on-faders.md

 At the very end of the sends on fader selection is a `Gain` item.
 When selected the fader knobs will turn red and show the current gain of the channel.

+## Configuration

+It's possible to change the order of the items in the list, as well as remove any unused items, see [layer setup](layers.md) for more details.